 This travel guide is the perfect tool to help plan your Scottsdale getaway.
 I'll take you through the top restaurants and coffee shops, the best months to visit, where to stay, and more!

-Our Scottsdale getaway trips feels like a secret the rest of the world has yet to discover.
+Scottsdale, AZ is one of my favorite vacation getaways.
 Skies are sunny 299 days out of the year and the weather stays warm during the winter months.

-Scottsdale is small enough that it feels calm and quiet while still offering a large number of wonderful restaurants, bars, coffee shops, art galleries, and shopping.
-It didn't take long for Scottsdale to become a regular weekend getaway for Jake and me whenever we crave poolside time, good food, and the peaceful desert vibe.
+Scottsdale is small enough that it feels calm and quiet while still offering a large number of wonderful restaurants, bars, coffee shops, art galleries, and shops.
+I head here whenever I crave poolside time, good food, and the peaceful desert vibe.

 How to get to Scottsdale